sadik1828/sadik1828/README.md

 I'm a Software Engineer based in Hargeisa, Somaliland.
 I Spend most of time coding outstanding projects.

 Seasoned, forwarding Software Engineer with one year experience, background in  creating and executing innovative software solutions to enhance business productivity.
-Highly experience in all aspects of the JS like javascript, React, Nodejs, Mangoose, Html, CSS and DevSecOps.
+Highly experience in all aspects of the JS like javascript, React, Express, Nodejs, Mangoose, Html, CSS and DevSecOps.

 :mailbox: Reach me out!